 At the centre of the site is a mock-Tudor building, which was built by the Victorians and used as a museum.
 On display are finds discovered during excavation, including jewellery, pottery and tools.
 There’s also a rare fragment of blue-green glass from an 1800-year-old fish-shaped bottle made in Ukraine, giving an idea how rich and influential the villa owners would have been.

 Expect to spend around an hour exploring the villa ruins and museum.
 In the visitor centre there’s a shop and a café.
 There’s also a big grassy picnic area – though keep an eye out for any Roman snails.
-They are a protected species orginally brought here by the Romans and are now very rare.
+They are a protected species originally brought here by the Romans and are now very rare.

 What else to see near Chedworth Roman Villa